 - Meetings features: Zoom Meetings include participant engagement features like filters, up to 9 user spotlights, pinned screens, audience polling and surveys, meeting co-hosts, meeting waiting rooms, and more

-GoTo’s business collaboration platform, GoTo Connect, combines VoIP calling, video meetings, and chat with call management capabilities like a drag-and-drop dial plan editor, advanced ring strategies, do not disturb, and unlimited call queues.
-GoTo Meeting includes useful collaboration features, but only hosts up to 250 participants maximum–less than the competition.
+GoTo’s business collaboration platform, GoTo Connect, combines a VoIP phone system, video calls, and chat with call management capabilities like a drag-and-drop dial plan editor, advanced ring strategies, do not disturb, and unlimited call queues.
+GoTo Meeting includes useful collaboration features but only hosts up to 150 participants maximum–less than the competition.

 - Custom call flows: With the visual plan editor, create custom call flows that map out the incoming caller’s self-service journey.
 Combine tools like auto attendants and voicemails, with actions like scheduling appointments and prompting for a password, to route callers to the correct destination or service.

-- One-click video conferencing: Switch from a chat into a group or one-on-one meeting with a single click
+- One-click video and audio conferencing: Switch from a chat into a group or one-on-one meeting with a single click

-- Meeting scheduling: Easily create, schedule, add co-organizers to, and set a duration for one-time or recurring video meetings.
+- Meeting scheduling: Easily create, schedule, add co-organizers, and set a duration for one-time or recurring video meetings.
 View all meetings in your calendar app, and set automated meeting reminders.

 Dialpad’s Business Communication platform packs a surprising breadth of advanced features, even into their cheapest plan.
 All Dialpad plans include unlimited calling, SMS, chat, and 5-hour video meetings with up to 10 participants.
 While large teams should take note of the small video meeting capacity, Dialpad’s advanced AI and meeting engagement features make it a great option for a small business.

-- Real-time call transcriptions: Dialpad AI transcribes calls in real-time, providing an in-meeting transcript history and access to shareable post-meeting transcriptions.
-AI notes important meeting moments, keywords, and action items, turning them into agent-assigned tasks post-meeting.
+- AI meetings: Dialpad AI transcribes video meetings in real-time, providing in-meeting captions and access to shareable post-meeting transcriptions.
+The software machine learning identifies important meeting moments, keywords, and action items, turning them into a summary and agent tasks afterward.